jellingwei/cs4221-Database-Case-Tool/README.md

 ### Set up ###

-* Download QT from http://www.qt.io/download-open-source/ and install.
+* Download Qt 5 from http://www.qt.io/download-open-source/ and install.
 * Download the visual studio add-in from the same page and install.